 Tomson Highway

-Playwright and novelist, born in 1951 in northern Manitoba , and one of the country's foremost aboriginal voices.
+Playwright and novelist, born in 1951 in northern Manitoba, and one of the country's foremost voices in First Nations Theatre.

-His mother, Pelagie was a quilt-maker, and bead-worker, who gave birth to 12 children (of whom only 5 survived).
-He helped his father, Joe, a caribou hunter and world champion dogsled racer, working from dawn to dusk before attending the Guy Hill Indian Residential School from the age of 6 to 15.
-His life there, which included sexual abuse at the hands of the priests who ran the school, coloured (and tainted) his own life and art and that of his brother, dancer/choreographer René (with whom Tomson often worked and who died of AIDS in 1990).
-He subsequently went to high school in Winnipeg, living with several white families.
+His mother, Pelagie, was a quilt-maker and bead-worker, who gave birth to twelve children (of whom only five survived).
+Tomson Highway helped his father, Joe, a caribou hunter and world champion dogsled racer, working from dawn to dusk before attending the Guy Hill Indian Residential School from the age of 6 to 15.
+The sexual abuse he suffered at the hands of the priests who ran the school impacted his life and art, and that of his brother, dancer/choreographer René (with whom Tomson often worked and who died of AIDS in 1990).
+He subsequently went to high school in Winnipeg, living with several different white families.

-In 1975 he completed his studies in music at the University of Western Ontario.
-To complete a BA, he took a minor in English and met James Reaney .
-For the next years he worked for many aboriginal organizations as a social worker which allowed him to travel across the country and to learn about the problems of many of Canada's First Nations.
+In 1975 Highway completed his studies in music at the University of Western Ontario.
+As part of his B.A. program, he took a minor in English and met James Reaney.
+For several years he worked for many Indigenous organizations as a social worker, travelling across the country and to learning about the problems of many of Canada's First Nations.

 His musical, Rose, the third play in what Highway envisaged as a cycle of seven "Rez" plays, was produced in January 2000 by the University College Drama Program (affiliated with the University of Toronto).

 He returned to the theatre after a 10-year hiatus with Enestine Shuswap Gets Her Trout, commissioned by Western Canadian Theatre in Kamloops, B.C. and the Secwepemc Cultural Education Society (2004).
 It is set in 1910, and the "Big Kahoona of Canada" is paying a visit to the Thompson River Valley.
-Native and non-Native worlds collide, as four Native women prepare for Laurier's arrival, and witness the erosion of their own society.
+Four First Nations women prepare for Laurier's arrival, and witness the erosion of their own society.
+In 2009, it was performed at Theatre Espace Go in French.

-Although his first language is Cree, Tomson Highway's plays are written in a lyrical, occasionally haunting, English, with cross-cultural allusions and imagery, and an atmosphere of the fantastical.
+Highway's first language is Cree, and increasingly, he is incorporating Cree in his works.
+His earlier plays were written in a lyrical, occasionally haunting, English, with cross-cultural allusions and imagery, and an atmosphere of the fantastical.

 He has also published three beautifully illustrated children's books written in Cree and English.